-So from the very beginning, you have to get equipment that will guarantee that you can produce high-quality products: bright colors that don’t fade or bleed, crisp designs, and even printing.
-You may have to spend $1,000 more, but that’s nothing from the money you will lose when customers say, “That print shop sucks.”
+So from the beginning, you have to get equipment that guarantees you can produce high-quality products: bright colors that won’t fade or bleed, crisp designs, and how fast you can print a hundred shirts.
+You may have to spend more than $1,000 to get the quality your customers deserve, but that’s nothing compared to the money you’ll lose when customers think poorly of your services.

-A starter kit can give you the equipment, but you will also need to invest in your skills, and personally manage all aspects of the business in the first few months.
-You will have to exercise strict quality control and be willing to go the extra mile to impress your first customers and turn them into your ambassadors.
+A starter kit can give you the equipment, but you will also need to invest in your skills and personally manage all aspects of the business in the first few months.
+You must exercise strict quality control and be willing to go the extra mile to impress your first customers and turn them into indirect ambassadors.

 But clearly, the quality of your work—or even the quantity of the jobs you can accept—depends on your equipment.
 A starter kit is just that: it helps you get your business off the ground.
 Get the best equipment you can afford, but also be willing to re-invest part of your income into getting better tools.